 Requirements from the OpenFlow 1.3 Protocol Specification

-The specification of version 1.3 of the OpenFlow protocol (1) includes explicit and implicit requirements for the configuration of OpenFlow switches.
-In (1) the term ‘configuration’ is used for two different kinds of operations: configuration using the OpenFlow protocol and configuration outside of the OpenFlow protocol.
-The first kind of configuration is dealt within (1).
+The specification of version 1.3 of the OpenFlow protocol [1] includes explicit and implicit requirements for the configuration of OpenFlow switches.
+In [1] the term ‘configuration’ is used for two different kinds of operations: configuration using the OpenFlow protocol and configuration outside of the OpenFlow protocol.
+The first kind of configuration is dealt within [1].
 OF-CONFIG 1.2 enables other configuration of OpenFlow switches.
 The specification of OF-CONFIG 1.2 is written with extensibility in mind.
 This includes versioning and backward compatibility.

-Instantiation of one or more Openflow Data Planes on an Openflow Capable Switch and assignment of resources to these data planes
+Instantiation of one or more Openflow Data Planes on an Openflow Capable Switch

-An openflow capable switch is capable of hosting one or more openflow data planes (also refered to as openflow logical switch).
-Initially, the openflow capable switch owns all the resources of the switch and does not have any data plane instantiated.
-Using the of-config 1.2 protocol, OFCP can instantiate one or more openflow data planes and can assign resources such as queues and ports to these openflow data planes.
-Some of the resources like management port may not be assigned to any openflow data plane.
+An OpenFlow capable switch is capable of hosting one or more OpenFlow data planes (also refered to as OpenFlow logical switch).
+Initially, the OpenFlow capable switch owns all the resources of the switch and does not have any data plane instantiated.
+Using the OF-CONFIG 1.2 protocol, OFCP can instantiate one or more OpenFlow data planes and can assign resources such as queues and ports to these OpenFlow data planes.
+Some of the resources like management port may not be assigned to any OpenFlow data plane.

 Connection Setup to a Controller

-Section 6.2 (Connection Setup) of (1) requires that an OpenFlow switch always initiate the connection to the OpenFlow controller and discusses the process of setting up a connection between the OpenFlow switch and an OpenFlow controller.
-The switch initiates the connection applying three parameters that need to be configured in advance:
+Section 6.3 (Connection Setup) of [1] indicates that an OpenFlow switch must be able to initiate the connection to the OpenFlow controller and discusses the process of setting up a connection between the OpenFlow switch and an OpenFlow controller.
+The switch initiates the connection applying three parameters that need to be configured in advance.
+Note that OpenFlow 1.3 also allows the OpenFlow controller to optionally initiate the connection to the switch (described in [1]).

 the IP address of the controller

-the port number at the controller
+the port number at the controller (optional) if the default OpenFlow transport port 6653 is not being used

 the transport protocol to use, either TLS or TCP

+the port number at the switch (optional) if controller-initiated connections are used

 OF-CONFIG 1.2 must provide means for configuring these parameters.
 Note that in future, alternative mechanisms for discovering the OpenFlow controller may be supported.